dfcheca/dfcheca.github.io/index.md

 ### Funding

 - Jun.
 2023 to Dec.
-2023 (UNAL) \| *Applications Of Symbolic Computation And Combinatorics In The Quantitative Study Of Large Discrete Structures*.
+2023 (F. Sc.
+UNAL) \| <a href="http://www.hermes.unal.edu.co/pages/Consultas/Proyecto.xhtml?idProyecto=57340" target="_blank"> *Applications Of Symbolic Computation And Combinatorics In The Quantitative Study Of Large Discrete Structures*</a>.
 Grant Number: 201 010 040 198.

 ## Events